SteffeyDev/react-native-popover-view/README.md

   this.props.navigation.navigate('NextView', {calculateRect: () => new Rect(this.state.width/2 - 20, 50, 40, 20), ...otherParams});
 ```
 Now, if your app is put into split-screen mode while the popover is still showing, `calculateRect` will be called again, and the popover will shift to point to the new rect.

+## <a name="upgrading" />Upgrading

+#### `0.7` to `1.0`

+The only breaking change in version 1.0 was renaming `PopoverStackNavigator` to `createPopoverStackNavigator`, to match the `react-navigation` other navigation functions.

+#### `0.5` to `0.6`

+Version 0.6 brought some large changes, increasing efficiency, stability, and flexibility.
+For React Navigation users, there is a new prop, `showInPopover`, that you might want to pass to `createPopoverStackNavigator` if you want to customize when to show stack views in a Popover.
+This replaces `PopoverNavigation.shouldShowInPopover`.
+See the new [setup](#setup) instructions below for details.

 ## <a name="contributing">Contributing